Curti-s/Redium/README.md

 # Features

 > This project uses ReactJs / Redux for the front-end and Express / NodeJs for the back-end.
-It depictsa story telling service (Medium), where users can sign up / sign in and share their stories.
+It depicts a story telling service like [Medium](http://medium.com/), where users can sign up / sign in and share their stories.

 > Auth0 was used to facilitate the sign up/in process.
 The develop API keys are used.